50th Guards Rifle Division: Battle for Chernyshevskaya

-By now the main objective of 5th Tank Army was the town of Rychkovsky on the Chir.
-The 22nd Panzer and 1st Romanian Armored had set up a bridgehead in the Bolshaya Donshchinka and Kurtlak River regions and General Romanenko was intent on eliminating these positions.
+By now, the main objective of the 5th Tank Army was the town of Rychkovsky on the Chir.
+The 22nd Panzer and 1st Romanian Armored had set up a bridgehead in the Bolshaya Donshchinka and Kurtlak River regions, and General Romanenko was intent on eliminating these positions.
 He ordered the 50th Guards, 346th and 119th Divisions with the 8th Guards and 216th Tank Brigades and the 8th Motorcycle Regiment to contend with the former, north of the Kurtlak.
 The attack was led on November 24 by the 346th and the mobile units at 0700 hours.
-The other two rifle divisions joined the fray after 22nd Panzer had withdrawn its antitank guns from Bolshaya Donshchinka leaving the Romanian Group Sion to fend for itself.
-By the end of the day the 50th Guards had reassembled at Perelazovsky and prepared to march south to the Chir, leaving the 119th to finish off the Sion group.
-By this time Romanenko was planning his measures to crack the Axis defense along that river, and the division was tentatively earmarked for the region north of Chernyshevskaya.
+The other two rifle divisions joined the fray after the 22nd Panzer had withdrawn its antitank guns from Bolshaya Donshchinka, leaving the Romanian Group Sion to fend for itself.
+By the end of the day, the 50th Guards had reassembled at Perelazovsky and prepared to march south to the Chir, leaving the 119th to finish off the Sion group.
+By this time, Romanenko was planning his measures to crack the Axis defense along that river, and the division was tentatively earmarked for the region north of Chernyshevskaya.

-The following day several advance elements of 5th Tank Army pursued a number of objectives along the Chir, leaving only the 437th Rifle Regiment of 47th Guards Rifle Division to defend Chernyshevskaya proper and the area to its north and south.
-The 3rd Romanian Army quickly ordered the remnants of 22nd Panzer and 1st Romanian Armored to counterattack and retake this town, with a force of 30 to 40 tanks and infantry mounted on up to 100 vehicles.
+The following day, several advance elements of the 5th Tank Army pursued a number of objectives along the Chir, leaving only the 437th Rifle Regiment of 47th Guards Rifle Division to defend Chernyshevskaya proper and the area to its north and south.
+The 3rd Romanian Army quickly ordered the remnants of the 22nd Panzer and 1st Romanian Armored to counterattack and retake this town, with a force of 30 to 40 tanks and infantry mounted on up to 100 vehicles.
 The attack gained its goal by 1500 hours.
-At nightfall Romanenko ordered the 50th Guards to accelerate its march and join with the 47th Guards and the 21st Cavalry Division to recapture Chernyshevskaya by enveloping it from the north.
-After covering 20 km the division reached the Chir east and northwest of the town by midday on November 26.
-Deploying for action it engaged the Romanian 14th Infantry north of Chistyakovskaya and 22nd Panzer at Chernyshevskaya, recapturing it after forcing a crossing, and also seizing several nearby villages.
+At nightfall, Romanenko ordered the 50th Guards to accelerate its march and join with the 47th Guards and the 21st Cavalry Division to recapture Chernyshevskaya by enveloping it from the north.

+After covering 20 km, the division reached the Chir east and northwest of the town by midday on November 26.
+Deploying for action, it engaged the Romanian 14th Infantry north of Chistyakovskaya and the 22nd Panzer at Chernyshevskaya, recapturing it after forcing a crossing, and also seizing several nearby villages.
 The 622nd Rifle Regiment made the most progress, pushing 6 km west from Novosergeevka and taking Hill 188.0, 2 km northwest of Stavidnyanskii.
-At this time the 21st Cavalry and a supporting regiment of the 47th Guards were only 4 km south of the latter village and a large part of the Romanian 14th was in danger of encirclement.
+At this time, the 21st Cavalry and a supporting regiment of the 47th Guards were only 4 km south of the latter village, and a large part of the Romanian 14th was in danger of encirclement.